 If you have created several FlashCopy mappings for a group of VDisks that contain elements of data for the same application, you might find it convenient to assign these mappings to a single FlashCopy consistency group.
-You can then issue a single prepare or start command for the whole group, so that, for example, all the files for a particular database are copied at the same time.
+You can then issue a single prepare command and a single start command for the whole group, for example, so that all of the files for a particular database are copied at the same time.